MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/active-directory-activities.md

 ### Filter behavior

 The Monitor and Get activities use filters to determine the values that will invoke a runbook or retrieve activities.
 The property values of potential candidates are compared to the values of the filters to determine if the candidates meet the criteria.
 Then you can select one of the available methods of comparison.
-You are provided with an option to either match or not match the filter using each method.
+You're provided with an option to either match or not match the filter using each method.
 For example, the "Does not" version of a method finds the messages that don't match the filter to trigger the runbook.

 -   **Equals**: The property of the message exactly matches the text or number specified in the filter.
 -   **Does not equal**: The property of the message doesn't exactly match the text or number specified in the filter.